Andreas12321/Est-Cert-Final/README.md

 # Estimating Certainty of Deep Learning
 This repository contains the code for our project "Estimating Certainty of Deep Learning".

-The dependencies necessary to run the code are listed in the file requirements.txt.
+The dependencies necessary to run the code are listed in the file _requirements.txt_.

 To run the code specify the desired network, dataset and method to apply to the file runme.py.
 See the following example:
 ```